tcrayford/tcrayford.github.com/_posts/2010-2-10-Katacast.markdown

 href="http://vimeo.com/user2764669">Tom Crayford</a> on <a
 href="http://vimeo.com">Vimeo</a>.</p>

-If you have any feedback, disqus should be enabled, or leave a comment at the katacasts site.
+If you have any feedback, leave a comment at the katacasts site.